IEEE Photonics Society

 Prof. Peter So, Massachusetts Institute of Technology, Cambridge, MA

-April 13, 2010
+Apr 13, 2010

-Subcellular Surgery and Nanosurgery PDF
+Subcellular Surgery and Nanosurgery Slides

 Prof. Eric Mazur, Harvard University, Cambridge, MA

-Extraordinary Optical Transmission based Biosensors PDF
+Extraordinary Optical Transmission based Biosensors Slides

 Mr. Dale Larson, Draper Laboratory, Cambridge, MA